SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • F Streetcar: You can pick up the F Streetcar at the corner of Jones and Beach Streets in Fisherman's Wharf.
 You will then follow the same instructions as those above for visitors coming from Union Square.

 BART to the SF Asian Art Museum: If you plan to take BART to the SF Asian Art Museum, take it to the Civic Center stop.
-This will get you within a couple of blocks of the museum and you can easily walk from any exit.
+This will get you within a few blocks of the museum, and you can easily walk from any exit.

 Hotels Near the SF Asian Art Museum